M16 rifle: NATO standards

 All current M16 type rifles are designed to fire STANAG 22 mm rifle grenades from their integral flash hiders without the use of an adapter.
 These 22 mm grenade types range from anti-tank rounds to simple finned tubes with a fragmentation hand grenade attached to the end.
 They come in the "standard" type which are propelled by a blank cartridge inserted into the chamber of the rifle.
 They also come in the "bullet trap" and "shoot through" types, as their names imply, they use live ammunition.
 The U.S. military does not generally use rifle grenades; however, they are used by other nations.

 The NATO Accessory Rail STANAG 4694, or Picatinny rail STANAG 2324, or a "Tactical Rail" is a bracket used on M16 type rifles to provide a standardized mounting platform.
 The rail comprises a series of ridges with a T-shaped cross-section interspersed with flat "spacing slots".
 Scopes are mounted either by sliding them on from one end or the other; by means of a "rail-grabber" which is clamped to the rail with bolts, thumbscrews or levers; or onto the slots between the raised sections.
 The rail was originally for scopes.
 However, once established, the use of the system was expanded to other accessories, such as tactical lights, laser aiming modules, night vision devices, reflex sights, foregrips, bipods, and bayonets.

-Currently, the M16 is in use by 15 NATO countries and more than 80 countries worldwide.
+The M16 is in use by 15 NATO countries and more than 80 countries worldwide as of 2019.